MinisterioPublicoRJ/mpedia-backend/README.md

 ## How to run

-1. Change application.properties.example to application.properties
+1. Create an application.properties based on example-application.properties
 2. Insert database url, username and password info
 3. Run Application.java